 An applied qualification combines the theoretical components of traditional studies combined with a focused approach giving students real-world skills and applicable concepts geared toward their chosen career path.
 Applied qualifications are a response to the growing industry need for work-ready graduates.
 For this reason, graduates with an applied qualification are highly desirable and the likelihood of employment is increased.

-After completing year 1 of your degree, you will gain a La Trobe applied diploma.
-However, should you choose to continue your studies, after completion of Year 2, you will gain the La Trobe associate degree.
-If you complete all three years of study, you will receive the La Trobe applied bachelor's degree.
+After completing year 1 of your degree, you can exit with a La Trobe applied diploma.
+However, should you choose to continue your studies, after completion of Year 2, you will exit with the La Trobe associate degree.
+If you successfully complete all three years of study, you will receive the La Trobe applied bachelor's degree.

 As a full-time student, each year of your course can be completed within approximately 12 months.
 You will then achieve your bachelor's degree by studying 24 subjects over a 3 year timeframe^.
 Undertaking 30 hours of study per week should see you successfully complete your qualification within this timeframe.
 Each subject has specific deadlines based around your study plan which you are required to meet.